Saturday 27th December 2008 (UD08/17)

 21st July 2008 (UD08/12)

-5) When clearing out my emails from several years ago I found this from Dave Wright:
+When clearing out my emails from several years ago I found this from Dave Wright:

 "I noticed the obit in The Times that Duncan Carse has died.
 Duncan Carse was the voice of Dick Barton, Special Agent, the radio programme we used to listen to at 6.45 each evening in the 'boot room'.
-The
+The room outside which was a full length mirror - which I managed to smash one night.
+I got a thrashing from Phaff, my formm master and Dad when he got the breakages bill!"
+(5/2004) ----

-7) At the 60th Anniversary of KS coming into existence in Sherborne, a Reunion was held.
-At the Reading Room in Sherborne on that day, Malcolm Stacey gave a speach about the Final Days of King's School.
+At the 60th Anniversary of KS coming into existence in Sherborne, a Reunion was held.
+At the Reading Room in Sherborne on that day, Malcolm Stacey gave a speech about the Final Days of King's School.
 Several people have asked if I have a copy of this, but as Malcolm spoke without notes I do not.
 However I did glean a few sentences (found on the back of an envelope when having a clear out.)
 Perhaps one day Malcolm or any of his contemporaries from 1967 will fill in the details so that I can put it into the archive.

 Wednesday 9th July 2008 (UD08/11)

-2) David Wright corrects me:
+David Wright corrects me:

 "Yes, I remember the Dick Barton etc., but I recall it being in the 'boot room' not the locker room.
 The lockers were in the changing rooms which were up a few stone steps aback the kitchen and the windows of the changing rooms overlooked the rear courtyard which had that circular building and the back door to the corridor which ran past the kitchen door.
 The boot room had a full length mirror outside, in the corridor which I managed to smash.
 Well I didn't smash it but the boy I punched went backwards into it.
 I got the blame!"

-7) Amongst other things, Mike Abbott wrote: "Bob Wellings took myself, John Reader and I think it was Adrian Sainsbury for a beer one evening to The Fox, must have been a Sunday I guess.
+Amongst other things, Mike Abbott wrote: "Bob Wellings took myself, John Reader and I think it was Adrian Sainsbury for a beer one evening to The Fox, must have been a Sunday I guess.
 From the photograph's you posted, it looks much more upmarket than it was in the 'Old Days'.

 Your mention of Al Read brings back the memory of him and his wife arriving at school to collect Howard in a pink (American convertible) with a metal pennant on the front of the bonnet with the words 'Right Monkey'."